lukastaegert/eslint-plugin-tree-shaking/README.md

 * ESLint only ever analyzes the current file.
 Therefore, this plugin assumes that all imported functions have side-effects.
 The current plan is to solved this at some point via special comments.
 * There is no webpack compatibility mode yet.
-The plan is to add this eventually, but if you want to speed things up, please contribute.
+The plan is to add this eventually but if you want to speed things up, please contribute.